Harry Huge

-Harry Huge (September 16, 1937 – April 27, 2020) was a practicing attorney, philanthropist, and venture capitalist with offices in Charleston, South Carolina.
+Harry Huge (September 16, 1937 – April 27, 2020) was an American practicing attorney, philanthropist, and venture capitalist with offices in Charleston, South Carolina.

 Huge was the plaintiff's attorney in the case of Blankenship v.
 Boyle, a ruling which enabled a more democratic process in selection of mine union leadership.
 Thereafter, in 1972, Huge was appointed as a trustee of the union's pension fund by new UMWA leader Arnold Miller.
 Huge was chairman of the United Mine Workers Health and Retirement Fund, which provided health and pension benefits to more than a million coal miners and their families.

 During the coal strike of 1968, the Daily Diary of President Jimmy Carter indicates that, on the evening of February 24, 1978, after meetings to discuss the coal strike, the President spoke first with Edgar Speer, chairman of the board of directors of U.S. Steel Corporation, then with Harry Huge, counsel to the UMW, and then went to the press room and issued a statement on the tentative settlement of the coal strike.

 Huge served as a Trustee regarding several asbestos settlement trusts, including the Shook & Fletcher Asbestos Settlement Trust, Armstrong World Industries Asbestos Personal Injury Settlement Trust, and the Owens-Corning/Fibreboard Asbestos Personal Injury Trust.

 Huge also was appointed as Special Master for the U.S. District Court for the District of Columbia in a case involving the crash of a U.S. Air Force plane in Vietnam that was carrying Vietnamese orphans to the United States at the end of the Vietnam war.

 Huge was co-counsel representing some 4,000 family members of the victims of the September 11, 2001 attacks in the United States District Court for the Southern District of New York.
 In late 2002, he was appointed co-prosecutor with the Chief German Federal Prosecutor by the German Federal Criminal Court in the trials of Hamburg cell terrorists.
 In other capacities, he served from 1977 to 1981 as a member of the President's General Advisory Committee on Arms Control and Strategic Weapons.